Cooking a roast in your wood fired oven

 5.Continue to check your roast as often as you wish until desired level of cooking is obtained.

 Approximate cooking times for roasts may vary due to oven temp and size of the roast.
 With wood fired ovens you can check your progress as much as you want.
 The oven does not loose its heat when the door is opened.
 Generally an Authentic Oven will cook much quicker than an traditional electric oven so be careful and check often.
 The use of tinfoil is the key to succulent meat when roasting at high temperatures.
-A standard leg of lamb should be cooked around 1.45 Hours.
+A standard leg of lamb should be cooked around 1.45 or as long as possible to make it tender.
 Lamb ribs around 15 Mins with no tinfoil.